 Citi Diamond Preferred Credit Card: Best for Balance Transfers and Purchases

-Finally, check out the Citi Diamond Preferred Credit Card.
-Once you sign up, you’ll get 0% APR on balance transfers for up to 21 months and on purchases for up to 12 months.
+Finally, don’t forget to check out the Citi Diamond Preferred Credit Card.
+Once you sign up, you’ll get 0% APR on both new purchases and balance balance transfers for 18 months.
 That makes this card a good option if you need to consolidate and pay down debt, or if you need to make a large purchase and want to pay it down over time without interest.
-Additionally, once the promotional 0% APR ends, interest rates start at 13.74%, which is much lower than the industry average.
+Additionally, once the promotional 0% APR ends, interest rates start at just 14.74%, which is much lower than the industry average.